joao96/fastfeet/README.md

 </h1>

 <h4 align="center">
-  A delivery service application with a full stack approach.
+  A delivery service application with a full stack approack implementing a Rest API on the backend.
 </h4>

 <p align="center">